Location on old maps

 This 1902 map from the wonderful National Library of Scotland maps website, shows the location of Bush Cottage.
-The problem is, I’m not 100% sure which of the dwellings on this map shows the actual location of the cottage!
-It is one of the three un-named houses that I have circled, situated in between Rose Cottage, Sunny Bank and Upper House, off Pergoed Lane.
-My guess is that Bush Cottage is the largest of the three houses shown, within the wooded area.
+It is the most northerly (highest) of the three un-named houses that I have circled, situated in between Rose Cottage, Sunny Bank and Upper House, off Pergoed Lane.

 Facts and Figures